Adri6336/Lam-Estimate/README.md

 # Lam-Estimate
-An android app to estimate lamination charges on the fly and make the work day more entertaining.
+An android app to estimate lamination charges rapidly and make the work day more entertaining.
 It was built to compensate for my lack of on-the-fly mathematical prowess with memes and a reasonable estimate.